Academic and Performance Standards

 The problem that teachers face in giving grades, that is, how to balance objective achievement with individual progress, has to be addressed and reconciled by each faculty member.
 It is very important that the clearest possible statements be made to students, ideally in a written syllabus at the beginning of a semester, about the basis for grades.
 Consistency and fairness are respected and appreciated by students.
 Even in areas such as performance study, chamber music, or ensemble, the basis on which the students are to be graded must be articulated to them very clearly.

-Students should also be informed of the university policies on academic misconduct (see the Code of Student Rights, Responsibilities, and Conduct and the Processes and Procedures for Implementation of the Code at IU Bloomington).
+Students should also be informed of the university policies on academic misconduct (see the Code of Student Rights, Responsibilities, and Conduct).
 The teacher should be careful to monitor any possible acts of academic misconduct.
 Procedures to follow are outlined in the Processes and Procedures document.
 The teacher should report any violations to the Dean of Students in an online form which is available at the Dean of Students website (see "Academic Misconduct").

 An Academic Fairness Committee of the Jacobs School of Music, consisting of faculty and students and coordinated by the Associate Dean for Instruction, is available to students who have a grievance concerning grades or other academic matters.
 This committee also serves as an appeal board for students charged with academic misconduct.
 The committee follows the procedures outlined in the Code and other School and University documents.
 The Associate Dean for Instruction has more information about appeal and committee procedures.